Zr-AGhilas/cats-dogs-classical-ml/README.md

 ## Project Overview

-The pipeline is based on:
+The classification pipeline is based on the following steps:

 - HOG (Histogram of Oriented Gradients)
 - LBP (Local Binary Patterns)
 - Color Histograms